Cjstoney/RoadTriperzzz/README.md

 [link to the project](https://volksrat71.github.io/project-1/project-1/index.html)

 ## How To Use
 ### User fills out the form with the information specific to them.
 Once the form is filled out, the user can press "Load up bud" and the site generates a fun roadtrip.
 The user is automatically routed to the overview page for the trip.
-The user can check the wether in the destination area and the traffic and fastedt route to get to the destination.
+The user can check the weather at the destination area, the traffic and fastest route to get to the destination.

 ![Roadtriperzzz home page](/project-1/assets/images/readme_images/landing_page.png)